-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-- C2 If yes, please answer the questions below for fall 2009 admissions: - Number of qualified applicants offered a placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+Yes No C2 Do you have a policy of placing students on a waiting list? Χ C2 If yes, please answer the questions below for Fall 2010 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked? •

+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?